GL-SWMU/RNA_seq_pipline/README.markdown

 ## Overview

 This is a basic differential expression analysis pipeline was first devolped by [jessicachung](https://github.com/jessicachung/).
+Thanks for his kind sharing of such an excellent work.

 It is based around the Tuxedo protocol (Tophat, Cufflinks) and EdgeR/Voom with HTSeq-count.